vetsoftware/loopback-next/docs/site/Decorators.md

   using a collection-like interface for accessing domain objects.

-  In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance, and a typical example of a data mappting layer module could be a database's node.js driver.
+  In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance, and a typical example of a data mapping layer module could be a database's node.js driver.

   LoopBack repository encapsulates your TypeScript/JavaScript Class instance, and its methods that communicate with your database.